darklang/dark/docs/bs-tea.md

 is used after the view is created when bs-tea is comparing the old and new Vdom.

-To use `key` well, you need to make sure that the key depends on every value within it.
+To use `key` well, you need to make sure that you include all values for which a re-render is required - typically all values that this node depends on.
 If not, the nodes will not update when any values that are missed are updated.
 We have found that the fastest way to turn values into a key is to use `Js.Json.stringifyAny`.

 # Key vs uniq